 Serve him breakfast in bed.
 Have your preschooler help make dad’s favorite breakfast, then serve it to him in bed.
 Though little ones will probably need help with most of the prep, they’ll love knowing they had a hand in making a healthy breakfast for their special guy.

 Go camping (or pretend).
-Head to a campground or even your own backyard to set up a tent, stargaze and read books by flashlight.
+If your local campground is open, pack up the car with camping essentials and healthy snacks to enjoy a night in nature!
+If not, even your backyard will do!
+Set up a tent, stargaze and read books by flashlight.

 Help him grill dinner.
 If dad’s the master chef on the grill, make it a family activity and have your preschooler give him a hand.
 Give your little one an easy (and safe) task, such as unwrapping cheese and handing it to dad to put on the burgers or holding dad’s grill mitt until he’s ready for it.